[Go to the Notes on Diffy Qs home page]

 Notes on Diffy Qs - Sage demos for section 2.4

 On this page the animations are prerendered.
 There is no reason to run the Sage code unless you changed it.
 These animations take Sage long time to draw.
 If you wish to experiment look for the "srange" in the code to make it into fewer frames, the syntax is "srange(start,end,step)".
 In the code given, the steps are on purpose bigger than what was used to produce the animations, if you want to replicate the animations exactly you have to reduce the step size.
-Note that the position of the spring is reversed from where it is drawn in the book, but it does not matter as the spring is symmetric, and it would seem weird to have the spring be below the mass in the animations below.
+Note that in the book the spring is oriented sideways with the positive \(x\) going to the right, and below as we are drawing graphs, positive \(x\) is going up, so the spring is below the mass in the picture to match the book (you could look at the graph sideways).

 Undamped motion